 The plaintiff appealed the decision of HESAA and the Appellate Division determined that HESAA's decision was based upon a misapplication of law and an administrative regulation that alters the terms of N.J.S.
 18A:71B-2(b).
 Id. at 1.
 In addition, the Appellate Division determined that conclusively deeming a dependent student's domicile to the domicile of his or her parent alters the plain meaning of the statute, and is contrary to the underlying legislative intent.
 Id. at 5.
-In fact, such interpretation contravenes decades-old administrative interpretation implicitly approved by the Legislature that suggests that a student's legal residence was only "presumed" to be that of his or her parents' residence.
+Such an interpretation was said to contravene a decades-old administrative interpretation implicitly approved by the Legislature that suggests a student's legal residence was only "presumed" to be that of his or her parents' residence.
 Id.
 This presumption could be rebutted with a showing that the plaintiff enjoyed a lengthy and continuous residence within the State.
 Id.

-The Tuition Aid Grant is a monetary reward created by the State Legislature pursuant to N.J.S.
+TAG is a monetary reward created by the State Legislature pursuant to N.J.S.
 18A:71B-18.
 TAG was created to pay for as much as the full cost of tuition for students who attend an approved New Jersey college, university or degree-granting proprietary school.
 The Legislature established the TAG program as, essentially, an entitlement program of tuition assistance for eligible needy students.
 Id. at 2.
 The amount of money received is dependent on several factors, including financial need, cost of attendance and available funding.
 As long as the student continues to meet all program eligibility requirements, TAG awards may be renewed annually.
 In addition to the school location requirements described by N.J.S.
 18A:71B-1, the statute conditions eligibility on, among other things, submission of an application in satisfactory form, demonstration of financial need, satisfactory academic progress, and residency.
 See N.J.S.
 18A:71B-20.

 The TAG program's statutory residency requirement incorporates the requirements outlined in N.J.S.
-18A:71B-20(c)(1) but clarified in N.J.S.
-18A:71B-2(b), which apply generally to most state-funded student financial aid programs.
+18A:71B-20 subsection c.(1) but clarified in N.J.S.
+18A:71B-2 subsection b., which apply generally to most state-funded student financial aid programs.
 For these programs, a person shall not be awarded a State tuition aid grant unless that person is a United States citizen, domiciled within the State, and is a resident of the State.
 See N.J.S.
-18A:71B-2(a), (b), and (c).
-The current issue pertains primarily to the residency requirements in N.J.S.
-18A:71B-2(b) that provide:
+18A:71B-2 subsections a., b., and c.
+The current issue pertains primarily to the residency requirement in subsection b. of N.J.S.
+18A:71B-2 that provides: